Use the function cos

 Note that your submission will not be graded or evaluated.
 It is used only to facilitate interaction and to get insight into progress.

-Today, we’ve further explored the tsibble package to work with time series data and fitted unsupervised algorithms.
+Today, we’ve worked with time series data and fitted unsupervised algorithms.
 Tomorrow, we will fit supervised learning algorithms using tidymodels.

 An R script of today’s exercises can be downloaded here